elkebir-group/fastppm/README.md

 The output files consist of the following:
 * `fastppm-cli` which is a command line tool.
-* `fastppm.cpython-310-darwin.so`, which is a Python libary whose extension will vary depending on OS and python libary
+* `fastppm.cpython-39-x86_64-linux-gnu.so`, which is a Python libary whose extension will vary depending on OS and Python installation.

 ## Usage